AndreySosnovyy/flutter_pin_code_ui/README.md

 ### Animations priority

-Animations queue designed that way so animation can interrupt other one if it is possible.
-Interruptibility of every animation is preconfigured.
-As long as role to interrupt other animations.
+Animations queue is designed that way so animation can interrupt other one if it is possible.
+Interruptibility of every animation is preconfigured, as well as its ability to interrupt other animations.
 Here is the list of all animation types with their properties:

 | Type    | Can interrupt | Is interruptible |